-- Students must satisfy the Polytechnic School of Engineering requirements for the Bachelor of Science Degree
+- Students must satisfy the Tandon School of Engineering requirements for the Bachelor of Science Degree

 The following is a list of electives offered by the Computer Science and Engineering department.
 They consist of undergraduate courses, as well as graduate courses open to undergraduates.
 Please note that in order to enroll in graduate courses, juniors and seniors must have a 3.0 GPA or better and adviser approval.

 - Digital Logic and State Machine Design CS-UY 2204